-- Check your Account :
+- Check your Account

-Go to Control Panel > User Accounts or Click on the image on the top of start menu .
-This will open your account dashboard.
-Here if you see Standard User under your account name then you do not have any administrator right.
-Accounts with Administrator rights have .
+It will open your account dashboard.
+Here if you see Standard User under your account name, then you do not have any administrator right.
+Accounts with Administrator labels have admin rights.
 Below is a sample.

-2] Three Click Check :
+2] Three Click Check

-I am sure there are more ways to find admin privileges for a windows account.
+I am sure there are more ways to find admin privileges for a Windows account.
 Which one do you use?